Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 > ## Alert section
 * **title [required]**: Rule file title.
 This will also be the name of the alert that gets displayed so the briefer the better.
 (Should not be longer than 85 characters.)
 * **title_jp** [optional]: The title in Japanese.
 * details [optional]: The details of the alert that gets displayed.
 Please output any fields in the Windows event log that are useful for analysis.
 Fields are seperated by `"  :  "` (two spaces on both sides).
-Field placeholders are enclosed with a `%` (Example: `%MemberName%`) and need to be defined in `config\eventkey_alias.txt`.
+Field placeholders are enclosed with a `%` (Example: `%MemberName%`) and need to be defined in `rules\config\eventkey_alias.txt`.
 (Explained below.)
 * **details_jp** [optional]: The details message in Japanese.
 * **description** [optional]: A description of the rule.
 This does not get displayed so you can make this long and detailed.
 * **description_jp** [optional]: The description in Japanese.